zyedidia/micro/runtime/help/keybindings.md

 ## Final notes

-Note: On some old terminal emulators and on Windows machines, `CtrlH` should be used for backspace.
+Note: On some old terminal emulators and on Windows machines, `Ctrl-h` should be used for backspace.

 Additionally, alt keys can be bound by using `Alt-key`.
 For example `Alt-a` or